lucprincen/lucidian-tides/Sessions/9 - Session 9.md

 Gellan Primewater eventually passes the gavel to lead the next council meeting.
 Lady Shirome tells that a guest is incoming, the grand admiral Alvaro is coming to attend the party for the completion of the keep.

 Stormbreaker notes that Alvaro is not keen on attending parties and might be here for other business as well.

+Gellan and Eda walk up to us on the balcony, Eda recognises us from earlier.

+Find Eda during work hours at firebreather's guild, west of the park.

+As we get back to the ship, we get a report from patrolling duties.
+Julnar was on watch, and tells he saw a parrot flying from the Mimsey as it was setting sail to leave port.